sjmikler/progress-table/README.md

 # Progress Table

-Display progress as a table in CLI.
+Display progress as a pretty table in CLI.

-Designed for monitor machine learning experiments, but can be used for anything.
+Designed to monitor machine learning experiments, but can be used for anything.

 ![example](progress_table_example.png)